Eyepatchrabbit/PythonAndBashLearn/pythonexecutables/datacampelements/scrappyspiders/spiderprojects/quotes_spider/_ReadMe.txt

         =>inside the directory where the cfg file is located (start of the project)

-Can see that it wants to go to the robots.txt site of the page:
+robots.txt site of the page:
+    """
+    Webmasters use this file to give instructions to robots about which pages of the website they should not visit.
+    It is also called The Robots Exclusion Protocol.
+    While web scraping, it is recommended to respect it.
+    """
     =>seeing if there are 'scraping rules' for the site ->to set this behaviour off need to do the following:
         -go to the settings.py file that was made and set following to false